AmokHuginnsson/replxx/README.md

 subdirectory with Visual Studio.

+*note: the following sections of the README.md are from the original linenoise repository and are partly outdated*

 ## Can a line editing library be 20k lines of code?

 Line editing with some support for history is a really important